 The federal government has been funding and coordinating research to improve engine performance since the oil crisis of the 1970s.
 The public sector has played an important role in advancing a number of design features, including advanced fuel-injection systems, exhaust after-treatments and diesel particulate filters.
 According to a report by the American Energy Innovation Council, the federal government’s $1 billion investment in diesel engine R&D from 1986 through 2007 generated over $70 billion in economic benefits.

 The Department of Energy (DOE) Office of Energy Efficiency and Renewable Energy has actively pursued increased efficiency goals.
-The DOE and its public, private and academic partners are working in the areas of combustion research, emission control technologies, high efficiency engine technologies, and solid state energy conversion.
-Emerging research is focused on fuel conversion efficiency and meeting more stringent future emission standards.
+The DOE and its public, private and academic partners are working in the areas of low temperature combustion, dilute (or lean-burn) gasoline combustion , and clean burning diesel combustion.
+The emerging research is compatible with the industry trend toward engine downsizing and boosting to improve vehicle fuel economy.

 Dedicated Truck Lanes